guillaumedelaloy/Churn_analysis/README.md

 #### A unified interpretation

 While scrolling my Linkedin feed, I found a medium article related to machine learning model interpretation and a new package called [shap](https://github.com/slundberg/shap), inspired from a 2017 [paper](https://arxiv.org/abs/1705.07874).
-Here is the result i obtained with my RF model:
+Here is the result I obtained with my RF model:

 <p align="center">